Kansai is known as a region of contrasts.

 Invest in an Express Pass to minimise queuing and to get priority access to your favourite rides and attractions.

-Read our 2020 Ultimate Guide to Universal Studios Japan for advice on planning your visit and the best ticketing options and prices, with links to book your tickets in advance.
+Read my Ultimate Guide to Universal Studios Japan for advice on planning your visit and the best ticketing options and prices, with links to book your tickets in advance.

 The Wizarding World of Harry Potter and the Minion Park are very popular and include some of the best rides the park has to offer.
 For those brave enough (not me) the Flying Dinosaur sees riders essentially hanging upside down on a rollercoaster that twists its way around the Jurassic Park area.

-You can pre-order Studio Pass tickets and Express Passes on the Voyagin website HERE.
+You can pre-order Studio Pass tickets and Express Passes on the Klook website HERE.

 If you like rollercoasters but not the idea of twisting around upside down at high speed in a confined space, then check out the Hollywood Dream - The Ride roller coaster running between two sides of the park above the streets below.